Behzi

 معرفی دودی و موارد استفاده از آن در زنبورداری

-Is smoke dangerous for bees?
+Is smoke a risk for bees?

 Beekeepers have been using this technique for generations because it has no long-term side effects on bee health.
 Their pheromone sensitivity will return approximately 10 to 20 minutes after the smoke clears.
 However, it is better for beekeepers to use special tools and devices for smoke production, because the high temperature can melt the bees' wings.
 Modern beekeepers use smoke devices and a harmless natural substance called fuel pine cones, wood chips and cartons) are used.
 Smoke devices neutralize the fire but allow the fuel to burn, which produces smoke at the right temperature.